-- You may only modify or redistribute those original or modified Legend of Grimrock game assets (this includes, but is not limited to, software, code, Lua files, graphics, writing and audio) that we have explicitly released for creating Legend of Grimrock mods.
+- You may only modify or redistribute those original or modified Legend of Grimrock game assets contained in the Grimrock asset pack for the purpose of creating mods.
 The redistributed assets must be contained in a package file (.dat file) generated by the Dungeon Editor.
 Any other use, commercial or non-commercial, for these assets is forbidden.
-From time to time we may update the contents of the asset pack.
-Therefore you may not redistribute or mirror the asset pack or any of the assets contained within, except as packaged into a mod as explained above.
+You may not redistribute or mirror the asset pack or any of the assets contained within, except as packaged into a mod as explained above.

 - We reserve the right to revise these rules at any time, with immediate and retroactive effect.